daniel-flynn-github/Multi-Agent-Collaboration-for-FFE-in-the-MetaGPT-Framework/Timelog.md

 ## 16 Oct 2023
 * *5 hours* Read through core functionality python files in the codebase (a lot).
 Started to deconstruct how the program works and where I can implement changes
+## 19 Oct 2023
+* *7.5 hours* Created two new roles with their own actions.
+Managed to get the program to get them to collaborate sharing memory.
+Now have good understanding as to how program works.